Swirl AI and the New Era of Car Sales

 “A buyer lands on a vehicle page.
 The AI reads their browsing behavior — what they’re scrolling past, what they’re lingering on, where they seem stuck.
 It surfaces a contextual nudge.
 Not a generic “Can I help?” but something specific: “Curious about real-world fuel economy in stop-and-go traffic?” or “Want to see how the cargo space compares to the Telluride?”
 When the buyer engages, the AI doesn’t just answer.
 It acts.
 It navigates the website on behalf of the buyer.
 It pulls up two vehicles and generates a side-by-side comparison with real tradeoffs explained in plain language — not bullet points from a brochure, but the kind of detail that comes from analyzing millions of real-world owner reviews, YouTube walkthroughs, Reddit threads, and automotive forum discussions.

-In short, Swirl is doing all the work that a shopper currently has to do, much of it via a collection of random online sources, most of them require leaving the dealership site.
+In short, Swirl is doing all the work that a shopper currently has to do, much of it via a collection of random online sources, most of which require leaving the dealership site.
 Maybe they come back, maybe they don't.

 Total Game Changer